 Based on four cases from Argentina/Uruguay, we identify four key areas: data creation, tool design, admin protocols,

-Avila, R., Ortiz Freuler, J., & Fagan, C. (2018).
+Avila, R., Ortiz-Freuler, J., & Fagan, C. (2018).
 The invisible curation of content: Facebook’s News Feed and our information diets.
 Web Foundation.

 Algorithms silently shape our digital lives with their opaque logic.
 This report of an experiment on Facebook's NewsFeed revealed stark knowledge gaps: users saw just 1 in 6 posts, wi